Cold-weather warfare: Cold and mountainous regions

 The manual also delineates the principal mountain ranges of the world, which lie along broad belts which encircle the Pacific basin and then lead westward across Eurasia into North Africa.
 Secondarily, rugged chains of mountains lie along the Atlantic margins of the Americas and Europe.

 Weather conditions

 Temperature, wind, snow, and thaw are the primary conditions that affect the winter battlescape.

 Temperature

-The US Army groups cold temperatures using categories.
+The U.S. Army groups cold temperatures using categories.
 The temperature categories are (with quoted summaries):